 Simply put, workplace hazards are any aspect of work that cause health and safety risks and have the potential to harm.

 Some hazards are more likely to be present in some workplaces than others, and depending on the work that you do, there will be hazards that are more or less relevant to your business.
-RISE Services will analyze each place of employment you obtain and list out specific hazards and exit plans for you to review with your job coach.
+CCS will analyze each place of employment you obtain and list out specific hazards and exit plans for you to review with your job coach.
 Below, you will find some of the hazards and prevention measures you can take.

 What are the most common hazards?